MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/MetricData.md

 #AI.MetricData
-Instance of the Metric item is a list of measurements (single data points) and/or aggregations
+An instance of the Metric item is a list of measurements (single data points) and/or aggregations.

 1. **ver** : int